Vandenberg to say goodbye to WWII-era Chapel 2

 |0

-This work, Vandenberg to say goodbye to WWII-era Chapel 2 [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vandenberg to say goodbye to WWII-era Chapel 2, by Michael Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT